-A. All 'cut-in' tickets should have a very explicit description of work. (i.e., "At the completion of this outage, new line xx-xx will be energized").
+A. All 'cut-in' tickets should have a very explicit description of work (i.e., "At the completion of this outage, new line xx-xx will be energized").
 This is especially important so all PJM users of eDART can have a clear picture of what equipment/facilities need to be updated in the PJM EMS.

-B. When possible, future equipment should be included in the 'cut-in' ticket if already in the PJM model.
-If new equipment is not available in eDART, 'description of work' comments should include this information so PJM staff can enter the new equipment once it is modeled.

-C. There should only be one 'cut-in' ticket per facility being energized.
+- B. When possible, future equipment should be included in the 'cut-in' ticket if already in the PJM model.
+If new equipment is not available in eDART, 'description of work' comments should include this information so PJM staff can enter the new equipment once it is modeled. - C. There should only be one 'cut-in' ticket per facility being energized.
 The assumption is, at the return of the ticket, the cut-in facility will be in service.
 Other tickets that support the construction of the final energized facility (i.e., outages supporting intermediate phases of construction) should NOT be marked cut-in.
-In such cases, it is preferred that each ticket indicate which one is the final cut-in ticket (i.e. ticket 1 of 2, final cut-in occurs on eDART #999999)

-D. PJM 'cut-in' tickets generally DO fall into one of the following categories:

-- 1. Any new branch (line, transformer, series device, phase shifter) or shunt that will affect PJM modeled topology. - 2.
-Any reconfiguration (circuit breakers, disconnects, bus topology changes) - 3.
-Any reconductored/upgraded equipment that will result in a different rating and/or impedance change when re-energized (i.e., CT/PT, wave trap) - 4.
-Permanently retiring facilities (should be explicitly noted in description of work)

-E. PJM 'cut-in' tickets generally DO NOT fall into the following categories:
+In such cases, it is preferred that each ticket indicate which one is the final cut-in ticket (i.e. ticket 1 of 2, final cut-in occurs on eDART #999999). - D. If any cut-in is associated with a project and/or there are additional 'cut-in' tickets related to it: - 1.
+An outage sequence should be attached to EACH cut-in ticket and a 'project' should be created in eDART for help with tracking the tickets together.
+This can be coordinated with outage analysis contacts at PJM. - 2.
+When possible all 'cut-in' ticket numbers associated with a project should be listed in the 'description of work' to allow the ability to cross-reference information. - E. PJM 'cut-in' tickets generally DO fall into one of the following categories: - 1.
+Any new branch (line, transformer, series device, phase shifter) or shunt that will affect PJM modeled topology. - 2.
+Any reconfiguration (circuit breakers, disconnects, bus topology changes). - Any reconductored/upgraded equipment that will result in a different rating and/or impedance change when re-energized (i.e., CT/PT, wave trap). - 4.
+Permanently retiring facilities (should be explicitly noted in description of work). - F. PJM 'cut-in' tickets generally DO NOT fall into the following categories: - 1.
+Replace/repair existing equipment that will not change ratings or topology (i.e., CT/PT, wave trap, distribution transformer).

-- 1. Replace/repair existing equipment that will not change ratings or topology (i.e., CT/PT, wave trap, distribution transformer) - 2.
-Poles/towers, foundations, any preparation work or sequence of tickets related to energization that will NOT result in energization at the completion of that specific ticket (NOTE: cause type 'New Construction' should be used for this, not 'Cut-In').
+2. Poles/towers, foundations, any preparation work or sequence of tickets related to energization that will NOT result in energization at the completion of that specific ticket (NOTE: cause type 'Construction: New Equipment' should be used for this, not 'Cut-In').